 Citing volume declines in a challenging retail environment exacerbated by the pandemic printing plants in Sarasota, Milwaukee, Port St. Lucie, Bowling Green, Highland (Illinois), Wausau, Appleton, Louisville, Sioux Falls, Asbury Park, Maple Grove, Minnesota, and Baltimore have left many jobless.
 We invite press operators from around the country to tour our Lakewood facility and meet our team.
 We have lots of work for you with our diverse mix of local, national, and international accounts.

 Where you work is an important decision that affects all aspects of your life.
 Sound believes that success comes in creating an environment for our employees to personally and professionally thrive.
-If you want to work as a Press Operator on the largest cold-set web printer in the five-state region of Washington, Alaska, Montana, Idaho, and Oregon apply today.
+If you want to work as a Press Operator on the largest cold-set web printer in the five-state region of Washington, Alaska, Montana, Idaho, and Oregon apply today. apply today.
 We invite you join our team!

 Talk to us

 Please share your story tips by emailing email@example.com.